Festivals-App/festivals-database/README.md

     <a href="#licensing">Licensing</a>
 </p>

-This is the project repository of the MySQL database used by the [festivals-server](https://github.com/festivals-app/festivals-server) containing all festival data.
+This is the project repository of the MySQL database used by the [festivals-server](https://github.com/festivals-app/festivals-server) for persistently storing all festival data.

 ## Development